tgwyoxn/tg_gifts_notifier/README.md

 Then, you must configure the notifier by editing the `config.example.py` file.

+### Note

+Currently it is not available to send star gift with text.
+Seems like problem in [pyrofork](https://github.com/Mayuri-Chan/pyrofork).

 ## Contact

 For any questions or feedback, please contact me at [my socials](https://aryn.sek.su/).